 A full-grown male GSD can easily knock down a full-grown human male.
 This is just one of the reasons they are used by the police and the military.

 Think you can just throw your arm up and stand firm?

-This is important to remember if you have children or older people in your household.
+German Shepherd size is important to remember if you have children or older people in your household.
 Training the dog to control its exuberance is vital if you want to avoid accidents.